estnltk/estnltk/estnltk/README.md

 ```
 conda install -c estnltk -c conda-forge estnltk=1.7.4
 ```

+*Currently, estnltk package for python 3.13 is only available via pip.

 _Note_: for using some of the tools in estnltk, you also need to have Java installed in your system.
 We recommend using Oracle Java http://www.oracle.com/technetwork/java/javase/downloads/index.html, although alternatives such as OpenJDK (http://openjdk.java.net/) should also work.